stevemckinney/iamsteve/content/blog/0173-about-version-7/index.md

 I had to compromise on the search, I wasn’t able to get it to work as an overlay anymore.
 However, I was able to get it to search through the posts and show thanks to the starter.

-It offers more of a love search experience which is a win.
+It offers more of a live search experience which is a win.
 But not many use search and it still works so I accepted the change.

+But that’s my experience of moving from a database CMS to React framework.